-Embroiderers through the centuries have turned to the chain stitch, especially when creating folk art.
-The stitch was a popular choice, for example, among Jewish mothers who embroidered Torah scroll binders to commemorate the births of their sons in 17th-19th century Eastern Europe.
+Embroiderers through the centuries have turned to the chain stitch, especially folk artists.
+The stitch was a popular choice among Jewish mothers who embroidered Torah scroll binders to commemorate the births of their sons in 17th-19th century Eastern Europe.
 The embroidered chuppah scene above, created with chain stitches, is typical of scenes found on the binders.
 The Hebrew letter lamed above was also made with chain stitches.

-It’s is a great stitch to know because it’s simple and it’s versatile: you can use it to trace lines as well as fill objects.
+You can use the chain stitch to trace lines as well as fill objects.
 And it creates a wide line and a filled area more quickly than many other stitches.

 Add your own links to the chain of Jewish sewing tradition!